AstroIshu/MUCK/README.md

 Access Settings → Secrets to manage authentication tokens if needed for API integrations.

 ---

-## Next Steps

-Talk to Manus AI anytime to request changes or add features.
-You can ask for:

-- Document sharing and permission management (owner/editor/viewer roles)
-- Version history and time-travel to previous document states
-- Export documents as PDF or Markdown
-- Rich text formatting (bold, italic, lists, etc.)
-- Comments and annotations
-- Search across documents
-- Document templates

 Start collaborating now by creating your first document and inviting teammates to edit together!